FXinnovation/fx-terraform-module-aws-ssm-parameters/README.md

 Notes
 -----
 Very important:
-It's not possible to convert a `SecureString` into a `String`/`StringList` a value.
-To do so, SSM parameter resource must be taint/destroy first
+It's not possible to convert `SecureString` into a `String`/`StringList` a value.
+To do so, SSM parameter resource must be taint/destroy first.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs